New To Benignus?

 In addition, all medications, both prescription and over the counter, must be brought to and picked up at the clinic by a parent or guardian.
 Students are not allowed to bring medications to school or keep them in their possession.
 No vitamins, health food, or herbal preparations will be given.
 If you have any questions, please feel free to call the clinic at 832-484-7714.

-Morning: The school hours for elementary students are from 8:15am to 3:35pm.
-The tardy bell will ring at 8:15am.
+Morning: The school hours for elementary students are from 8:10am to 3:25pm.
+The tardy bell will ring at 8:10am.
 For safety reasons we ask that all walkers and bike riders enter the school grounds via the bike path.
 Bike riders are expected to walk their bicycles as soon as they come on campus.
 The bicycle racks are located at the north end of the building.
 The bus circle is reserved for school and day care buses only.
-Children will wait on the porch until the 8:00am bell, except in inclement weather, when they will wait inside.
-Those eating breakfast will enter the building at 7:50am.
+Those eating breakfast will enter the building at 7:35am.
 We would greatly appreciate it if you would encourage your child not to arrive prior to 7:50am, as there is no adult supervision until that time.
 Students arriving early for special programs or tutoring, must enter the building independently.
 Parents may not walk their children to class.

 Benignus Spirit Days are every Friday.
 All students and staff members may wear Benignus spirit shirts and jeans.
 Throughout the year we will have fun dress-up days to promote academic endeavors or character development.
 Please see the Benignus Homepage for the dates of these special events.